mike14747/next-with-auth/README.md

 -   Figure out optimized typescript-eslint config?
 -   Should I be closing the mongodb connection after use in serverless functions?
 -   Upgrade to mongodb v5.0.0?
--   I've added "{/* @ts-expect-error Server Component */}" to each server component page that's been converted to typescript for now until the known issues between next and typescript are resolved.

 ---